Jenny Blake Isabella: Other work

 During the 1980s, Isabella operated Cosmic Comics, a comic book shop in the Colonial Arcade in Downtown Cleveland.

-She has translated and localized foreign-language Disney comics for the U.S. market.
+She has localized foreign-language Disney comics for the U.S. market.

-In 2020, Isabella cameoed as "Judge Isabella" on the CW series Black Lightning, based on the DC comic created by her and Trevor Von Eeden, who also plays a judge.
+In 2020, Isabella cameoed as "Judge Isabella" on The CW series Black Lightning, based on the DC comic created by her and Trevor Von Eeden, who also plays a judge.

 Personal life

-Isabella's wife is Barbara.
-They have two children, Eddie (born c.
+Isabella and her wife Barbara have two children, Eddie (born c.
 1989) and Kelly (born c.
 1992).

 In a February 9, 2025 social media post, Isabella came out as transgender with a meme reading "Keep Calm and Yes I'm Transgender".
 In a Facebook post, she said she would continue writing as both Jenny Blake Isabella and Tony Isabella.
 Her first story written under the Jenny Blake Isabella name appeared in the DC Pride 2025 anthology, an autobiographical piece setting out the path her life took to coming out as transgender.